-Officials Investigate Possible Fatal Stabbing of Man in West Hollywood
+Investigation Underway After Man Found Dead in Between Buildings in West Hollywood

-Los Angeles County Sheriff’s Department officials are investigating the possible fatal stabbing of a man in West Hollywood early Monday.
+Los Angeles County Sheriff’s Department officials are investigating the death of a man who was found Monday in between two buildings in West Hollywood.

-The incident occurred about 6:55 a.m. in the 1100 block of Hacienda Place.
+The incident was reported about 6:55 a.m. in the 1100 block of Hacienda Place when authorities received a call about a person who might have fallen out of a window.

-Authorities did not elaborate on how the man died, except that they were investigating the “possible stabbing death.”
+The man was found dead in between two buildings in the area and it appeared that he had fallen from a window, Lt.
+Derrick Alfred said.
+The window screen to a third floor apartment was broken, video from the scene showed.

+He added that there were signs of some type of struggle or scuffle, but investigators are looking into what happened.

+A resident of one of the buildings told KTLA he heard a loud noise the night before that sounded "like a piece of furniture being dropped."

+A later sheriff's news release said officials were not ready to rule the incident a homicide or suicide, but would await the results of the coroner's report and toxicology findings.

-No information was released about the victim or the incident.
+No information was released about the victim.
+Authorities had no information about possible suspects.

+Investigators have spoken to several people in the area and are working to piece together what led up to the man ending up in the alley.

 Anyone with information about the death can call the Los Angeles County Sheriff's Department's homicide bureau at 323 890-5500.